jianqiaozhu/jianqiaozhu.github.io/_posts/2015-09-04-neural-network-note.markdown

 Real-world problems often describe in complex concepts and need to be solved hierarchically.
 Take computer vision for example, to train a system to make sense of individual pixels and edges is a simple task, but difficult to identify geometric shapes and multi-object scenes.
 This is where deep networks came in.

 > Complex concepts can be solved in deep networks where hierarchical structures were adapted to learn the hierarchies of knowledge

+However, just because something is possible doesn't make it a good idea.
+Deep networks become remarkablely hard to train.